fghaas/pyconit2023/markdown/talk.md

 common misconceptions about creativity.
 They're both very wrong, but they're very, very common.
-The one misconception is that a creativity is somehow the domain of the arts, that it happens in painting, music, drama, dance, fiction, poetry, etc. But nowhere else.
+The one misconception is that a creativity is somehow the domain of the arts, that it happens in painting, music, drama, dance, fiction, poetry, etc., but not elsewhere.
 And the second misconception is that creativity happens in big leaps, as in Mozart writing a new Symphony or Zaha Hadid designing a new building.
 Nothing could be further from the truth.
 Both of those things could not be